benkyriakou/ztwrk/README.md

 What it does have is an extremely simplified representation of Zeitwerk autoloads a directory.
 It only supports one directory and one autoloader at a time - if you create another autoloader it will just overwrite the first one in `ZTWRK.loader`.

 To use, simply include the script, instantiate a loader, and run `setup`.
-See `example.rb` for more detail.
+See [`example/example.rb`](example/example.rb) for more detail.

 This is written without the use of external gems for understandability.